svereschako/rsschool-cv/cv.md

 ----
 ### Summary
 I like studying, learning everything new and exciting, seeing new horizons.
 I like coding and seeing result of my work.
-I want to get knowledge and skills that will let me get employed in company.
+I want to get knowledge and skills that will let me get employed in a company.

 ----
 ### Skills